nvda-es/devguides_translation/original_docs/w10addoninternals.md

 In build 17666 and later, this panel has been redesigned.
 Instead of using Tab key to move between categories, one would press Tab to move between emoji grid and categories.
 In case of People category, pressing Tab will let you move to skin tones list where you can use arrow keys to select a skin tone, then press Tab to move to emoji grid.

+Build 18305 and later brought another design change to this panel.
+In addition to selecting emojis, it also hosts two new grand categories named kaomoji ("face characters" in Japanese) and symbols.
+When one presses Tab, one will eventually reach category list with three items: emoji, kaomoji, and symbols.
+Just like selecting emoji categories, pressing Enter will switch the panel among these modes.

-When this panel opens, a menu open event is fired by the emoji panel, an event NVDA does not detect for performance reasons.
+When this panel opens, a menu open event is fired by the emoji panel (File Explorer in build 18305 and later), an event NVDA does not detect for performance reasons.
 As items are selected, an item selected event is fired, to which NVDA responds by walking the panel in a tree-like fashion in order to locate the item selected.
-The actual announcement of emoji characters depends on synthesizers; currently, recent SAPI5 and OneCore (aka SAPI Mobile) voices and Espeak nG ships with definitions of emoji characters.
+The actual announcement of emoji characters depends on synthesizers; currently, recent SAPI5 and OneCore (aka SAPI Mobile) voices and Espeak nG ships with definitions of emoji characters, expanded to cover other synthesizers in NVDA 2018.4

-Similar to emoji panel, in build 17025 and later, modern keyboard can also provide input suggestions.
+Similar to emoji panel (or expanded input panel in build 18305 and later), in build 17025 and later, modern keyboard can also provide input suggestions.
 This is done by checking a new option in Settings/Devices/Typing, and activated when one presses up arrow while typing (only United States English keyboard layout is supported).
 Just like emoji panel, a floating window appears, and in this case, one can press left or right arrow to navigate between suggestions and press Enter to accept the offered item.

 The above mechanism for selecting input suggestions is also employed when pasting items from cloud clipboard.
 In build 17666 and later, one can copy text and small images to the clipboard to be pasted later, and Windows will keep a history of items copied to the clipboard.
 When Windows+V is pressed, a list of clipboard items will be displayed, and one can use left or right arrows to select the desired item.

-In NVDA 2018.3, support for all of these (modern keyboard features) have become part of NVDA.
+In NVDA 2018.3, support for all of these (modern keyboard features) plus dictation window (also part of modern keyboard) have become part of NVDA.
+The add-on is still required in order to support more recent panel redesigns (see above).

 ### What to announce, what not to announce